 If left unaddressed, nursing home abuse can have serious, lasting effects, both emotionally and physically.
-At Burnside Law, we are committed to fighting for your or your loved one’s rights.
+At Burnside Brankamp Law, we are committed to fighting for your or your loved one’s rights.
 If you suspect that your elderly family member is being subjected to mistreatment at his or her living facility, get in contact with our Portsmouth nursing home abuse attorneys today.
 We offer compassionate, personalized legal services and attentive, one-on-one guidance every step of the way.

 What is the Nursing Home Residents Bill of Rights?

 The Nursing Home Reform Act states that "a nursing facility must care for its residents in such a manner and in such an environment as will promote maintenance or enhancement of the quality of life of each resident."
 This act was established to protect the quality of life of those who are elderly and being cared for in nursing homes.